mykola-mokhnach/appium-windows-driver/README.md

 appium:systemPort | The port number to execute Appium Windows Driver server listener on, for example `5556`.
 The port must not be occupied.
 The default starting port number for a new Appium Windows Driver session is `4724`.
 If this port is already busy then the next free port will be automatically selected. appium:prerun | An object containing either `script` or `command` key.
 The value of each key must be a valid PowerShell script or command to be executed prior to the WinAppDriver session startup.
 See [Power Shell commands execution](#power-shell-commands-execution) for more details.
 Example: `{script: 'Get-Process outlook -ErrorAction SilentlyContinue'}` appium:postrun | An object containing either `script` or `command` key.
 The value of each key must be a valid PowerShell script or command to be executed after WinAppDriver session is stopped.
-See [Power Shell commands execution](#power-shell-commands-execution) for more details.
+See [Power Shell commands execution](#power-shell-commands-execution) for more details. appium:newCommandTimeout | How long (in seconds) the driver should wait for a new command from the client before assuming the client has stopped sending requests.
+After the timeout, the session is going to be deleted. `60` seconds by default.
+Setting it to zero disables the timer.

 ## Example